Table of contents

 This refuge is the highest-located in Slovakia and quite small, but inviting and comfortable (but better avoid using that outdoor toilet).

-You will very likely encounter porters during your ascent carrying supplies to the refuge, since there is no other way to feed the refuge (barring helicopters).
+You will very likely encounter porters during your ascent carrying supplies to the refuge, since there is no other way to feed it (barring helicopters).

 Impressions from and close to the peaks on 2500 meters.